kaungthant-w/expense-android/BACK_BUTTON_IMPLEMENTATION_COMPLETE.md

 # Back Button Implementation - COMPLETE

 ## Task Overview ✅
-Successfully added custom back arrow buttons to all secondary activities in the HsuPar Expense app, matching the design pattern from the expense details page.
+Successfully added custom back arrow buttons to all secondary activities in the Hsu Expense app, matching the design pattern from the expense details page.

 ## Implementation Summary